Coomera Connector (Stage 1), Coomera to Nerang

 • design of a shared path for walking and bike riding.

-The department requested feedback from the wider community on the artist's impressions in March 2021, and this feedback will be considered as the design progresses.
+The department requested feedback from the wider community on the artist's impressions in March 2021, and this feedback was considered as part of the design process.

-Download the Questions, Issues and Opportunities report from the Community Reference Group (PDF, 1.62MB).
+Download the Questions, Issues and Opportunities report from the Community Reference Group.

 Environmentally sensitive design